Jean-Lucien Savi de Tové: Presidency (2025–present)

-The changes came into effect in May 2025, where Savi de Tové was unanimously elected president by the National Assembly.
-He was immediately sworn in, becoming the first president of the Fifth Repiblic, succeeding Faure Gnassingbé who took on the role of president of the Council of Ministers and thus, retains most of the executive powers of the country.
-Taking office just four days before his 86th birthday, Savi de Tové is the oldest president ever in Togolese history.
+The changes took effect in May 2025.
+On 3 May, Savi de Tové was unanimously elected president by Parliament meeting in congress.
+He was sworn in the same day, becoming the first president of the Fifth Republic and succeeding Faure Gnassingbé, who assumed the office of president of the Council of Ministers and thereby retained most executive power.
+Taking office four days before his 86th birthday, Savi de Tové is the oldest president in Togolese history.